XinheMu/ADC-Replication-/README.md

 Follow these steps to replicate the analysis and results presented in the paper.

-1. Using Pre-trained models to directly produce the experimental results for our workload (or any other workload on our dataset)
+## 1.Using Pre-Trained models to directly produce the expeimental results for our workload (or any other workload on our four test datasets)

 First, make sure you are under the directory Testing_Files